|The Frankfurt-Tipp rating:|

-A little moment can change a whole life.
-Pierre (François Cluzet), the father of a family who is actually happily married, must also recognize this when he meets the successful writer Elsa (Sophie Marceau) at an event.
-Between the two, it crackles violently from the very first moment.
-The chemistry is simply right and the erotic tension is becoming more and more charged.
-But for Elsa it is just as taboo to get involved with a married man as it is for Pierre to cheat on his wife.
-And so, after a fierce flirtation, they split up to continue their life as usual.
-But fate brings them together again and again and it becomes more and more difficult to resist the growing passion…
+A small moment can change a whole life.
+The actually happily married family man Pierre (François Cluzet) must also realize this when he meets the successful writer Elsa (Sophie Marceau) at an event.
+There is a huge sizzle between the two from the first moment.
+The chemistry is just right and the erotic tension becomes more and more charged.
+But for Elsa it is just as taboo to make a pass at a married man as it is for Pierre to cheat on his wife.
+And so, after a heated flirtation, they part ways to continue their lives as before.
+But fate keeps bringing them back together and it becomes harder and harder to resist their growing passion.

-What gives the movie its very special touch is not the good chemistry between the two main actors, but the cleverly built in "what if" scenarios, which always lead the viewer astray.
-Azuelos very nicely contrasts the fantasies of her protagonists, which are inspired by lust and love, with the supposed reality and leaves it to the viewer to pick out the variant that you would wish the two of them to have.
-This sometimes makes for very nice moments or for amusing scenes and then again for very unpleasant, heart-rending moments in which the viewer is torn between the hope of a happy ending for Pierre and Elsa and compassion for the wife of Pierre, played by Lisa Azuelos herself.
+What gives the film its very special touch, however, is not the great chemistry between the two leads, but the cleverly incorporated what-if scenarios that keep the audience guessing.
+Azuelos beautifully juxtaposes the fantasies of her protagonists, which are inspired by lust and love, with the supposed reality and leaves it up to the viewer to pick out the version he or she would most like to see.
+This sometimes makes for very nice moments or for amusing scenes and then again for very unpleasant, heartbreaking moments in which the viewer is torn between the hope for a happy ending for Pierre and Elsa and sympathy for Pierre's wife, played by Lisa Azuelos herself.

-Thus "Ein Augenblick Liebe" manages in a very reserved but effective way to play the emotional keyboard of the audience and to carry them along despite the rather sluggish tempo.
-Sometimes the story seems to be taken directly from life, then again like a romantic fairy tale, sometimes like a light love story and then again like a heavy drama.
-All in all, the result is a very nice, even though not groundbreaking movie, which stands out from the crowd of similar works because of its original narrative style and the very interesting ending.
-If you like well played screen romances, that don't get lost too much in the shallow kitsch, but always keep a little bit of closeness to life, and if you want to see something different than the obligatory, clearly Happy End oriented confusion, you shouldn't miss this movie.
+Thus, in a very restrained but effective way, A Moment of Love manages to play on the audience's emotional keyboard and thoroughly engage them despite its rather ponderous pace.
+Sometimes the story seems taken directly from life, then again like a romantic fairy tale, sometimes like a light love story and then again like a heavy drama.
+All together it makes for a very nice, albeit not groundbreaking film, but one that clearly stands out from the crowd of similar works due to its original storytelling and very interesting ending.
+If you like well-acted screen romances that don't get lost too much in shallow kitsch, but always keep a little closeness to life and if you want to see something different than the obligatory confusions that are clearly aimed at a happy ending, you should definitely not miss this movie.
 Worth seeing